matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 returned in topological ordering.
 Pagination and limiting shall also apply to topological ordering.

-Filters specified via `event_type` or `rel_type` will only be applied to the leaves of the graph formed by the related events, even if their only relation to the original given event is through an intermediate event that does not match these filters.
+Filters specified via `event_type` or `rel_type` will be applied to leaves and intermediate events on the graph formed by the related events.
+Events that would match the filter, but whose only relation to the original given event is through a non-matching intermediate event, will not be included.

 ## Potential issues